liuluddex/liuluddex.github.io/content/project/car_mpc/index.md

 #slides: example
 ---

-This is a project about capacity estimation of lithium-ion batteries.
+This is a project about longitudinal vehicle motion control based on deep reinforcement learning and automata.